 - 1 tsp ground sweet paprika, you may also use smoked paprika

 - 1/2 tsp ground coriander

 - 1/4 tsp hot pepper flakes or Aleppo pepper (optional if you like a little heat)

-- 2 cups brown lentils picked over, you may also use green lentils (See Note)
+- 2 cups brown lentils picked over and rinsed, you may also use green lentils (See Note)

 - 8 cups veggie broth, veggie chicken broth or water

 - 1-2 tsp salt (See Note 3)